FrankWorldview/blockchain/React.md

 React will:

 1. schedule state updates (may be batched)
-2. re-render the component
+2. re-render the component (state is updated here)
 3. then `useEffect` runs

 Multiple state updates may be batched together, resulting in a single re-render.

+State is updated when React re-renders the component, not when setState is called.

-👉 `setState` → schedule state updates (may be batched) → re-render → then `useEffect` runs
+👉 `setState` → schedule state updates (may be batched) → re-render (state is updated here) → then `useEffect` runs

 ---